Restaurant marketing strategies to help you make your big comeback

 Keep in mind, your restaurant website design should be very intentional, not an afterthought.
 Your restaurant website is meant to drive visitors to either dine in or order online.

 Looking for more restaurant website inspiration?
-Kokomo is using their websites in really cool ways.
+Anton's and Disco Cheetah are using their websites in really cool ways.
 Or check out these other awesome restaurant websites to get inspired for your own restaurant website design.

 Your website is meant to serve as your restaurant’s digital storefront.
 But there are many other benefits of having a responsive restaurant website, such as automation.